Locus Robotics vs SuperAGI

 - What is this tool?

-- SuperAGI is an open-source framework for building and managing AI agents.
+- SuperAGI is an open-source framework to build and manage autonomous AI agents with integrated workflows.

 - How much does it cost?